List of alumni of King's College London

-This list of King's College London alumni comprises notable graduates as well as non-graduate former, and current, students.
+This list of alumni of King's College London comprises notable graduates as well as non-graduate former, and current, students.
 It also includes those who may be considered alumni by extension, having studied at institutions later merged with King's College London.
 It does not include those whose only connection with the college is (i) being a member of the staff, or (ii) the conferral of an honorary degree or honorary fellowship.